SovereignCloudStack/standards/Standards/scs-0106-v1-evaluate-current-state-of-cloudmon.md

 ---
-title: Evaluate current state of CloudMon
+title: Evaluating the deployment of CloudMon in SCS infrastructure
 type: Decision Record
 ---